 - Bath toys – Rubber duckies and other soft things will be perfect to distract the baby while you give them a bath.
 It is also a good way for them to start developing their imaginations.

 - Baby toothbrush and toothpaste – At this point, many babies will have the majority of their teeth so proper hygiene is important for teeth growth.
 Brushes should be soft while toothpaste should be gentle yet clean.
 Flavored toothpaste is normal, just be sure to check the ingredients.

 - High chair or booster seat – There should still be safety straps.

 - Toddler utensils and bowls – Your baby should have been introduced to solid food once they’ve hit six months.
 It will be best for you to have a lot of spoons and forks before washing.
 Bowls should be made of plastic so it won’t break if the baby ever throws it.
-Check out the list of best spoons and bowls for babies.

 - Bibs – Not only will a bib protect your baby’s clothes from any potential mess, you can also use it to wipe their mouth if the material is soft.

 - Portable play crib – This might not be needed but having a place for the baby to play in could be useful if you might be occupied for a little bit.

 - Safety gates – Once babies begin to walk, the house is their playground.
 Have a gate by any room you don’t want them to go into, especially the basement.

 - Safety latches – Latches will prevent them from opening drawers or cabinets that could potentially hurt them.